 The following is a general summary of certain U.S. federal income tax considerations applicable to a U.S. Holder (as defined below) arising from and relating to the acquisition, ownership and disposition of Shares acquired pursuant to this offering and exercise, disposition, and lapse of Warrants acquired pursuant to this offering, the acquisition, ownership, and disposition of the Shares received upon exercise of such Warrants (the "Warrant Shares"), the ownership, exercise and disposition of Pre-Funded Warrants acquired pursuant to this offering and the Shares received upon the exercise of such Pre-Funded Warrants (the "Pre-Funded Warrant Shares") as the case may be.
-The term "securities" as used in this summary includes the Shares, Pre-Funded Warrants, Warrants, Warrant Shares and Pre-Funded Warrant Shares, as applicable.
+The term "securities" as used in this summary includes the Shares, Pre-Funded Warrants, Warrants, Warrant Shares and Pre-Funded Warrants, Shares, as applicable.

 This summary is for general information purposes only and does not purport to be a complete analysis or listing of all potential U.S. federal income tax considerations that may apply to a U.S. Holder as a result of the acquisition of securities pursuant to this offering.
 In addition, this summary does not take into account the individual facts and circumstances of any particular U.S. Holder that may affect the U.S. federal income tax consequences to such U.S. Holder, including specific tax consequences to a U.S. Holder under an applicable tax treaty.
 Accordingly, this summary is not intended to be, and should not be construed as, legal or U.S. federal income tax advice with respect to any particular U.S. Holder.
 This summary does not address the U.S. federal net investment income, U.S. federal alternative minimum, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences to U.S. Holders of the acquisition, ownership, and disposition of the securities.
-Each U.S. federal alternative minimum, U.S. federal, U.S. federal, u.S. federal net investment income, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences to the sould consult its own tax advisor regarding the U.S. federal, U.S. federal net investment income, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences to the should consult its own tax advisor regarding the U.S. federal, U.S. federal net investment income, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences relating to the acquisition, ownership and disposition of the securities.
+In addition, except as specifically set forth below, this summary does not discuss applicable tax reporting requirements.
+Each U.S. Holder should consult its own tax advisor regarding the U.S. federal, U.S. federal net investment income, U.S. federal alternative minimum, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences relating to the acquisition, ownership and disposition of the securities.

-No opinion from legal counsel or ruling from the Internal Revenue Service (the 'IRS'') has been requested, or will be obtained, regarding the U.S. federal income tax considerations applicable to U.S. Holders as discussed in this summary.
+No opinion from legal counsel or ruling from the Internal Revenue Service (the TRS") has been requested, or will be obtained, regarding the U.S. federal income tax considerations applicable to U.S. Holders as discussed in this summary.
 This summary is not binding on the IRS, and the IRS is not precluded from taking a position that is different from, and contrary to, the positions taken in this summary.
 In addition, because the authorities on which this summary is based are subject to various interpretations, the IRS and the U.S. courts could disagree with one or more of the positions taken in this summary.